 Color as a solid swatch may be an absolute value such as red, blue, green, yellow, etc. but to take a picture and then decide a color for that picture is an objective task!
 Can you just allot one color for a picture of a garden that shows a blue sky, green meadows, and multi-colored flowers?
-Probably not -- or maybe you can just choose green as a dominant color in that case -- whatever you do, there will be times when you need a picture that has a predominant red value or a primary grey value -- or a foremost value of some other color.
+Probably not.
+Or maybe, you can just choose green as a dominant color in that case!
+Whatever choice you make, there will be times when you need a picture that has a predominant red value or a primary grey value, or a foremost value of some other color.
 Fortunately, Bing's Image Search has some great filters that let you percolate your search results to any color!

-Before we begin, a word about Bing's Image Search filters -- these let you restrict your search to any one parameter -- in this tutorial we will use the Color parameter -- to learn more about Bing's other filters, explore our Bing Image Search page.
+Before we begin, a word about Bing's Image Search filters.
+These filters do not restrict your search to any one parameter, so even if you choose to search pictures that are prominently red, you can also choose a larger image size and a particular license—all at the same time!
+In this tutorial, we will use the Color parameter.
+To learn more about Bing's other filters, explore our Bing Image Search page.

 For this tutorial on Color filters, we will use "Flowers" as a search term.
 Figure 1, below shows a normal search for this term on Bing Image Search.

 Bing's Image Search page could change every day, and the screenshots and techniques on this page are current at the time of writing.
 Even if there are some changes, basic concepts explained on this page should be the same.